-The Nazare North Canyon it's one of the largest submarine canyons in Europe.
+The Nazare North Canyon is one of the largest submarine canyons in Europe, a giant hole in the bottom of the sea!
 It is 227km long and 5000m maximum depth, with several steep slopes.

 The origin of the Canyon is still shrouded in mystery, because it belongs to a complex geological area.
 However, researchers believe that it might be related with the Nazaré fault, a fracture zone with movements that can cause earthquakes.